jamesTait-jt/go-performance-tips/README.md

 }
 ```

 Here, we know that the `toAdd` bytes will be appended to the `bs` slice 3 times, giving us a final slice of length `6 * 3 = 18` bytes.
-So we pre-allocate this much memory which allows the compiler to allocate memory on the stack rather than allocating on the heap at runtime, and then having to handle the garbage colection as well.
+So we pre-allocate this much memory which allows the compiler to allocate memory on the stack rather than allocating on the heap at runtime, and then having to handle the garbage collection as well.

 ```sh
 Benchmark_GrowSlicePreAllocate